Alifsamad007/commons-app.github.io/README.md

-# Landing page for Wikimedia Commons Mobile App
+# Wikimedia Commons Mobile App

 This is the landing page for the [Wikimedia Commons Mobile App](https://github.com/commons-app/apps-android-commons).
 You can visit it at: https://commons-app.github.io/
 [wikimedia commons][Github]